RobinhoodKi/Simpler-Faster-RCNN/RPN/readme.md

 ## Region Proposal Network
-To evaluate our model performance, you can direcly execute:
+To evaluate my model performance, you can direcly execute:
 ```
 python train.py
 ```